-Indicator Number 4.1.1 Standardised Indicator title Number of samples collected for targeted animal diseases surveillance Definition This indicator is aimed at conducting disease surveillances for Foot and Mouth Disease (FMD), Contagious Bovine Pleuropneumonia (CBPP), Peste des Petits Ruminants (PPR) and Avian Influenza (AI).
-This is to know the status of the diseases, early detection and response and to maintain access to markets Source of data Sources of data may include any of the following: Signed Service Book form (Client Contact Form) Laboratory samples submission forms Signed Epidemiological visit report (by official and client) Laboratory sample submission form signed by official Method of Calculation / Assessment Simple count Means of Verification Laboratory samples submission forms Service notice/Request for service Signed Laboratory sample submission form Assumptions Sampling grids/plans are issued to Provinces by DALRRD Sufficient funding to carry out the surveillance Disaggregation of Beneficiaries N/A Spatial Transformation N/A Calculation type Cumulative (At Year-End) Reporting Cycle Quarterly Desired performance Higher Performance For early detection of disease and early response Indicator Responsibility Programme Manager
+Indicator Number 4.1.1 Standardised Indicator title Number of samples collected for targeted animal diseases surveillance Definition This indicator is aimed at conducting disease surveillances for FMD, Contagious Bovine Pleuropneumonia (CBPP), Peste des Petits Ruminants (PPR) and Avian Influenza (AI).
+This is in order to know the status of the diseases Also, for early detection and response and to maintain access to markets Source of data Sources of data may include any of the following: Signed Service Book form (Client Contact Form) Laboratory samples submission forms Signed Epidemiological visit report (by official and client) Laboratory sample submission form signed by official Method of Calculation / Assessment Simple count Means of Verification Laboratory samples submission forms Service notice/Request for service Signed Laboratory sample submission form Assumptions Sampling grids/plans are issued to Provinces by DALRRD Sufficient funding to carry out the surveillance Disaggregation of Beneficiaries N/A Spatial Transformation N/A Calculation type Cumulative Reporting Cycle Quarterly Desired performance Higher Performance For early detection of disease and early response Indicator Responsibility Programme Manager

-Indicator Number 4.1.2 Standardised Indicator title Number of visits to epidemiological units for veterinary interventions Definition Visits refer to visit by veterinary official or veterinarian on behalf of the state Epidemiological units include residential areas, villages, conservation areas, dip tanks, crush pens, farms, compartments, dams and establishments Veterinary interventions include advice, training, awareness, inspections, detection, investigation, control, eradication, prevention, implementation of bio-security measures, primary animal health care, disease surveillance for controlled diseases, including Foot and Mouth Disease (FMD), Contagious Bovine Pleuropneumonia (CBPP), Peste des Petits Ruminants (PPR) and Avian Influenza (AI) (epidemiology) enforcement of animal welfare and effective animal census

-Clients are defined as any person who uses the services of a veterinarian or para-veterinary professional Source of data Sources of data may include any of the following: Reports of daily activity generated from the field work Signed Service Book form (Client contact form) Epidemiological visit report Method of Calculation / Assessment Simple count Means of Verification Report on the visits carried out in epidemiological units Service notice/Request form Signed copies of field Report by the farmer/ recipient of service Every report of the visit should indicate the date of the visit, the name(s) of the official(s), types of interventions, the species and numbers attended to Laboratory results (for the surveillance of 4 diseases) Lab submission forms Assumptions Availability of resources Information in the report is reliable, accurate and complete Disaggregation of Beneficiaries N/A Spatial Transformation N/A Calculation type Cumulative (At Year- End) Reporting Cycle Quarterly Desired performance Higher performance (Increased coverage of epidemiological units) except in conditions of biosecurity due to diseases outbreaks Indicator Responsibility Programme Manager
+Indicator Number 4.1.2 Standardised Indicator title Number of visits to epidemiological units for veterinary interventions Definition Visits refer to visit by veterinary official or veterinarian on behalf of the state Epidemiological units include residential areas, villages, conservation areas, dip tanks, crush pens, farms, compartments, dams and establishments Veterinary interventions include advice, training, awareness, inspections, detection, investigation, control, eradication, prevention, implementation of bio-security measures, primary animal health care, disease surveillance for controlled diseases, including FMD, CBPP, PPR and Avian Influenza (AI) (epidemiology) enforcement of animal welfare and effective animal census Clients are defined as any person who uses the services of a veterinarian or para-veterinary professional Source of data Sources of data may include any of the following: Reports of daily activity generated from the field work Signed Service Book form (Client contact form) Epidemiological visit report Method of Calculation / Assessment Simple count Means of Verification Report on the visits carried out in epidemiological units Service notice/Request form Signed copies of field Report by the farmer/ recipient of service Every report of the visit should indicate the date of the visit, the name(s) of the official(s), types of interventions, the species and numbers attended to Laboratory results (for the surveillance of 4 diseases) Lab submission forms Assumptions Availability of resources Information in the report is reliable, accurate and complete Disaggregation of Beneficiaries N/A Spatial Transformation District based Calculation type Cumulative Reporting Cycle Quarterly Desired performance Increased coverage of epidemiological units, except in conditions of biosecurity due to diseases outbreaks Indicator Responsibility Programme Manager

 Indicator Number 4.1.3 Provincial Indicator title Number of dipping sessions on communal cattle Definition Dipping sessions refers to number of sessions where communal cattle are dipped in order to control the external parasites and tick-borne disease.
 Communal cattle refer to cattle grazing on communal land and grazing camps.

-Source of data Signed daily activity form indicating the date of the visit, the name/s of the official/s, dipping sessions and number of cattle attended to Method of Calculation / Assessment Simple count Means of Verification Signed daily activity report Assumptions Sufficient resources will be available to carry out planned activities Disaggregation of Beneficiaries N/A
+Method of Calculation / Assessment Simple count

+Means of Verification Signed daily activity report

+Assumptions Sufficient resources will be available to carry out planned activities

+Disaggregation of Beneficiaries N/A

-Spatial Transformation N/A
+Spatial Transformation District based

 Calculation type Cumulative

 Reporting Cycle Quarterly

 Desired performance Actual performance as per target

 Indicator Responsibility Programme Manager